Transfer to the University of Minnesota

 US between attendance at your previous school and the U of M, you will receive a ‘Transfer Pending’ I-20 to be used for re-entry.
 This I-20 is issued by the Office of Admissions of your college approximately 2 to 3 weeks after the release date indicated on your Transfer Release form.

-- Upon your arrival on the campus of the University of Minnesota, report to ISSS for Document Check.
+- Upon your arrival on the campus of the University of Minnesota, report to ISSS for Immigration Check-In.
 Bring your passport, I-94, previous I-20(s), U of MN I-20, a copy of the Transfer Release form, and your letter of admission.
 If you have been pursuing Optional Practical Training, please bring your EAD.

 Completion of the Transfer Process